nnaf/chap3/README.md

 Exercise 5
 -------------
-  /*
-  If a function body consists solely of a match expression, we'll often put the match on the same line as the function signature, rather than introducing another level of nesting.
-  */

 ```scala
 def setHead[A](l: List[A])(h: A): List[A] = l match {
   case Nil => sys.error("setHead on empty list")